clarkshu1016/clarkshu1016/README.md

 Hi! :wave: I'm Shu, a **Freelance** dev specializing in native and cross-platform mobile app development.
-I have years of experience with Android, IOS Flutter, Kotlin, Jetpack compose, SwiftUI, and Figma Design Firebase products.
+I have years of experience with Android, IOS Flutter, Kotlin, Jetpack compose, SwiftUI, Figma Design, and Firebase products.
 I am based in Tokyo and love remote work!